-“The voice of the Greek soprano Christina Poulitsi has body, and she is remarkable in coloratura, hitting the top notes without any problem…she married command of the tessitura with an unusual opulence of voice that caught the resonance of the acoustic thrillingly.”
-(Seen And Heard International): Praised for her crystal clear coloraturas, high notes and warm lyric color in all of her registers, Christina Poulitsi has established herself in some of the most prestigious opera houses as one of the most exciting sopranos of our time.
+“The voice of the Greek soprano Christina Poulitsi has a body, and she is remarkable in coloratura, hitting the top notes without any problem…she married command of the tessitura with an unusual opulence of voice that caught the resonance of the acoustic thrillingly.”
+(Seen And Heard International): Praised for her crystal clear coloraturas, high notes and warm lyric colour in all of her registers, Christina Poulitsi has established herself in some of the most prestigious opera houses as one of the most exciting sopranos of our time.

+Among current season highlights, Christina Poulitsi will make her debut as Elvira in Verdi’s I Puritani at Olympia Theater (Maria Callas Hall) under the baton of Alphonse Cemin.
+In Summer 2024, Christina Poulitsi will perform Carmina Burana with the London Symphony Orchestra under the baton of Gianandrea Noseda and will appear at the Acre Festival in Israel as Konstanze in Mozart's Die Entführung aus dem Serail and as Queen of the Night in Die Zauberflöte, with Jérémie Rhorer conducting the Cercle de l'Harmonie.
 Although she is acclaimed as “one of the best interpreters of the role of the Queen of the Night today”, her collaboration with conductors such as Zubin Mehta and Gianandrea Noseda broadened her repertoire with roles like Gilda, Lucia di Lammermoor, and Konstanze.
-In season 2019/2020 Ms Poulitsi added two other significant roles: Violetta Valery at the Hamburg State Opera and Amina from Bellini’s “La Sonnambula”.
+Recently Ms. Poulitsi added two other significant roles: Violetta Valéry at the Hamburg State Opera's La Traviataand Amina from Bellini’s La Sonnambula.

 Christina has also performed under the baton of Christian Thielemann, Michele Mariotti, Alberto Zedda etc at Bolshoi Theatre in Moscow, Teatro de Liceu in Barcelona, Tokyo Opera, Deutsche Oper Berlin, Seattle, Paris, Grand Theatre of Shanghai, Teatro Comunale di Bologna, Deutsche Oper am Rhein, Teatro Regio di Torino, Rossini Opera Festival, and Maggio Musicale Fiorentino roles such as Lucia di Lammermoor, Konstanze, Gilda, Queen of the Night, Manon, Contessa di Folleville (Il viaggio a Reims), Rossignol, Soeur Constance (Dialogues des Carmelites), Musetta, Isabella (L’inganno felice), and Adele.

-A scholar of the Maria Callas Foundation and recipient of an Alexandra Trianti scholarship, she studied at the Berlin University of Arts with soprano Brigitte Eisenfeld and Dagmar Schellenberger.
+A fellow of the Maria Callas Foundation and recipient of an Alexandra Trianti scholarship, she studied at the Berlin University of Arts with soprano Brigitte Eisenfeld and Dagmar Schellenberger.
 In 2014, she was named Best New Artist by the Union of Greek Critics of Drama and Music for her performance as Gilda in Rigoletto at the Greek National Opera.
 Previously, she won the 1st Prize at the International Nico Dostal Competition in Vienna.